-- Prepare a 0.8% suspension of red cells in ID-CellStab or ID-Diluent 2. - Remove aluminium foil from as many microtubes on a NaCl, Enzyme tests 2. and Cold Agglutinins ID-card as needed. - Place in appropriate microtube: 50μl of red cell suspension and 25μl of 3.
-Lorne Anti-Rh reagent. - 4.
-Centrifuge the ID-Card(s) in a Bio-Rad ID Centrifuge. - 5.
-Read macroscopically for agglutination.
+- Prepare a 0.8% suspension of red cells in ID-CellStab or ID-Diluent 2. - Remove aluminium foil from as many microtubes on the NaCl/Enzyme/Cold 2. agglutinins ID-Card as needed. - 3.
+Place in appropriate microtube: 50μl of red cell suspension and 25μl of Lorne Anti-Rh reagent. - Centrifuge the ID-Card(s) in a Bio-Rad ID centrifuge. - Read macroscopically for agglutination.